Streamalot: Streaming

 to edit my content?

-There are many applications that can be used to manipulate/edit your media file.
 Sony sells a product called Sound Forge for editing audio that is very easy to use and very professional.
-They also sell a product for video editing called Vegas 6 that is again very good.
-Another great program for editing video is called Adobe
+They also sell a product for video editing called Vegas that is again very good.

 Is it possible to stream my content without having to save it into a file first?